 McKinney-Vento (Homeless Youth) Education

-McKinney-Vento is a Federal Law protecting the access to a public education when a student experiences changes to their living situation that results in homelessness.Pleasanton Unified School District is committed to the immediate enrollment of students who identify and meet the criteria for homeless under the MKV law.
+McKinney-Vento is a Federal Law protecting the access to a public education when a student experiences changes to their living situation that results in homelessness.Pleasanton Unified School District is committed to the immediate enrollment of students who identify or meet the criteria for being homeless under the MKV law.
 Pleasanton Unified School District is also committed to protecting the confidentiality of these students and their families.
-The Pleasanton Unified School District strives to connect them to available district resources as dictated by the MKV law and any applicable resources available in our Tri-Valley community.

 - Enrollment within 24 hours